-Over the last few months, we have been reflecting on the language we use through our communications, advocacy and training.
+Over the last few months, working with UK NGO sector and from international civil society groups, we have been reflecting on the language we use through our communications, advocacy and training.

 Does the language Bond uses reinforce colonial or outdated thinking?
 Has Bond’s language evolved to capture our efforts to be more progressive, considered, inclusive and locally-led?
 Are we reinforcing political language that undermines our remit?
 Is the language we use both publicly and privately consistent with Bond’s values of being open, dynamic, influential and collaborative?